create3000/x_ite/docs/_posts/components/Shaders/FloatVertexAttribute.md

 #### Hint

-- The length of the value field shall be a multiple of numComponents.
+- The length of the value field shall be a multiple of *numComponents*.

 ### MFFloat [in, out] **value** [ ] <small>(-∞,∞)</small>